open-mmlab/mmtracking/docs/model_zoo.md

 - CUDNN 7.6.03
 - NCCL 2.4.08

-### Training speed and memory on video object detection
+### Training speed and memory of video object detection

 For fair comparison, we benchmark all implementations with ResNet-101.